Will a Memory Optimizer Speed Up Your PC?

 If you computer bogs down when multiple programs are open, or you're seeing the "low virtual memory" warning, you probably need to add some physical RAM memory to your computer to make it run better.
 See my related article Add Memory to Speed Up Your Computer for help with those topics.

-In my opinion, memory optimizers don't do anything useful.
-In fact, they usually make your system run slower!
 You'll find people on the Web that swear by certain memory optimizer programs.
 Feel free to try them if you like, but make sure the "reviewer" isn't the owner or an employee of the software vendor, and check the reputation of the program in other places, especially if it's not a freebie.

-I would actually argue that it's a bad thing to have lots of free RAM memory.
+In the context of third-party memory optimizers, it can actually be a bad thing to have lots of free RAM memory.
 RAM can speed up the loading of programs, web pages, and data that's likely to be needed again soon.
 It's much faster to load a cached item from RAM than reading it from a hard drive.
 So if your computer reports that RAM is full, or nearly so, it may just be an indication that your operating system is doing a good job of keeping frequently needed items available for quick access.
-If, however, your RAM is maxed out, and you notice significant lag when loading programs or switching from one to another, you need more physical RAM, not an optimizer.

 Here's my bottom line... memory optimizers do nothing useful and can actually interfere with Windows' memory management.
 If there was some super secret to freeing up more RAM in Windows, it would long ago have been built into the operating system.
-There is no reason to user a memory optimizer.
+My advice: there is no reason to user a memory optimizer.
 Just let Windows manage memory for you, and install additional RAM if you really need it.

 Do you have something to say about memory optimizers?
 Post your comment or question below...